Guide to the Different Types of Sage Plants

 - Water: It likes to live on the dry side

-How To Identify Autumn Sage
+How To Identify:

-Autumn sage is a smaller sage variety with velvety green, ovate leaves about 2 inches long.
+Autumn sage is a smaller variety with velvety green, ovate leaves about 2 inches long.
 It’ll bloom from spring to fall, producing tall flower spikes that can be pink, purple, orange, red, or yellow.

-Ways To Use Autumn Sage
+Ways To Use:

 Hummingbird Sage

 This variety goes by a few names, including “pitcher sage” and “anise-scented sage.”
 The latter name comes from the plant’s scent, which is woody and spicy…similar to anise.
+Hummingbird sage is a striking ornamental variety that can grow up to 5 feet tall and is very easy to grow.

 - Scientific Name: Salvia guaranitica